 Developing AI That Works for Healthcare

-I am a Postdoctoral Research Fellow in the lab of Prof Kun-Hsing Yu in the Department of Biomedical Informatics at Harvard Medical School in Boston.
+I am currently a Research Fellow in the lab of Prof Kun-Hsing Yu in the Department of Biomedical Informatics at Harvard Medical School in Boston.
 Previously, I completed my PhD in Medical Engineering and Medical Physics in the Harvard-MIT Division of Health Sciences and Technology at MIT under the guidance of Prof Jayashree Kalpathy-Cramer.
 From 2023 to 2024, I was a Research Fellow in the Department of Data Science at Dana-Farber Cancer Institute in Boston.
 I also hold an MD from Heidelberg University Medical School and a BS in Physics with a minor in Computer Science from Kiel University in Germany.

 My research focuses on developing AI methods that are clinically meaningful, robust, and aligned with real-world healthcare workflows.
 I am particularly interested in combining technical innovation with domain expertise so that models can support clinicians and improve patient outcomes.